 The degree of Doctor of Juridical Science was established.

-As its contribution to the war effort, the third floor of Stockton Hall was maintained for the use of the U.S. Army Quartermaster Corps for the testing of fabrics for tropical use.
+As its contribution to the war effort, the third floor of Stockton Hall was maintained for the use of the U.S. Army Quartermaster Corps to test fabrics for tropical use.

-The GW Board of Trustees issued a formal presentation which honors the Law School for seventy-five years of work.
+The GW Board of Trustees issued a formal presentation honoring the Law School for seventy-five years of work.

 When the Patent Office was moved to Richmond, authorization was given for a cooperative plan between the T.C.
 Williams School of Law at Richmond University and George Washington in order to teach Patent Law.